circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ```
 {% endraw %}

-### Sauce Labs browser testing orb example
+#### Sauce Connect orb example
-{: #sauce-labs-browser-testing-orb-example }
+{: #sauce-connect-orb-example }

-Sauce Labs provide a browser testing orb for use with CircleCI that enables you to open a Sauce Labs tunnel before performing any browser testing.
+Sauce Labs provides a browser testing orb for use with CircleCI that enables you to launch a Sauce Connect tunnel before performing any browser testing.
 An example of running parallel tests using this orb is shown below:

 {% raw %}
 ```yaml